wp-plugins/daves-wordpress-live-search/readme.txt

 * If SCRIPT_DEBUG is set, use non-minified scripts
 * Now uses a proper loop to get search results.
 Hopefully improves compatibilty with other search plugins
 * The parameters to the dwls_alter_results hook have changed: array of results (instead of a query object), deprecated (always -1), DavesWordPressLiveSearchResults instance.
+* Now uses WordPress's native submit_button() function to generate submit buttons in the admin interface for more consistent styling with the rest of admin

 = 3.2 =